 Why Your Business Should Want More Reviews

-The importance of responding to customers online could not be more prevalent as reviews continue to grow more than ever before.
-Aside from the fact that reviews from customers help others decide whether they should visit a business or not, reviews are now more prevalent on search results pages—meaning a lot of eyes can see what is being said about your company online.
+Great businesses always want more reviews!
+Responding to customers online has never been more prevalent as reviews continue to grow more than ever before.
+Besides from the fact that reviews from customers help others decide whether they should visit a business or not, reviews are now more prevalent on search results pages—meaning a lot of eyes can see what is being said about your company online.

 - receive zero reviews